rev3r/ProperHelloWorld/README.md

 # Reason

-Everyone starts learning how to code by writing simple *Hello World* program:
+Everyone start learning how to code by writing simple *Hello World* program:
 ```C#
 using System;